-...... my (ex)-wife saw the bears while I was working nearby outside.
+...... my (ex)-wife saw these bears from inside the house while I was working nearby outside.

 She screamed.. " Bears!
 Bears!"....and proceeded to slam the sliding glass door shut and lock it.

 I was still outside.

 Mama bear was running around wildly between my dogs and me, protecting her two cubs as a good mother would.
 She swatted at my dog, no doubt with claws extended... and his bravery left him as wimpered away towards the house.
 Then, it was just me and Mama bear in a 3 second facedown.

 Faster than my legs could carry me, ...tripping and stumbling along the way, I fearfully, ...frantically tried to make it back to the locked house!
 Like a war veteran desperately avoiding artillery fire, I ran in a zig-zag pattern , and fell to the turf several times ....as my mind was already safely in the house,... but my legs were still 40 yards from the door.
 If you played this scene back in slow-motion, it could have been used as war footage in "Saving Private Ryan".

 When I finally made it to the sliding-glass door and the (perceived) safety of the house, the door was locked, of course :(.